yacoubod/cogs121-project/milestone10.md

 *What are you trying to do?
 Articulate your objectives using absolutely no jargon.*

-We are trying to build a travel booking website that is organized the way those with wanderlust think – instead of focusing on the details, what are all of my opportunities in the near future to cheaply travel?
+We are building a travel booking website that is organized the way those with wanderlust think – instead of focusing on the details, what are all of my opportunities in the near future to cheaply travel?

 *How is it done today, and what are the limits of current practice?*